Skip to content

 “The mobile drone launching pad”

-Unfortunately, calculating LAI usually requires invasive cutting of vegetation.
-Because we do not want to do that on our farmers’ plots, we have created a measure to best assess this using the imaging from the drone alone.
-The images are run through applications that are able to use the photos to differentiate between synthetic material, soil, and plant life.
+Traditionally, calculating LAI requires cutting vegetation.
+Since we want to avoid damaging our farmers’ plots, we developed a method to analyze drone images instead.
+These images are processed through software that distinguishes between synthetic materials, soil, and plant life.

 Trees for the Future Director Andrew discussing a drone's flight pattern with Heri, our Tanzania country coordinator